Himscipy/bnn_hvd/README.md

-# Data Distributed Training of Bayesian Neural Network (BNN)
+# Bayesian Neural Network (BNN) Distributed Training

 The repo consist codes for preforming distributed training of Bayesian Neural Network models at scale using High Performance Computing Cluster such as ALCF (Theta).
+The main purpose of the code is to act as a tutorial for getting started with distibuted training of BNN's on High Performace Computing clusters.
+In addition, a advanced model is also added with the source repository.
+The advance model is associated with an ADSP project for estimating the the Gravitational Wave parameters using combination of Neural Networks and Bayesian Neural Network Layers.
+The dataset is available on Theta and restricted to the mmadsp users only, the code is provided for the purpose of demonstration.
+For furthter details about [ADSP](https://www.alcf.anl.gov/science/adsp-allocation-program) contact
-The main purpose of the code is to analyze the distibuted training performance of BNN's on High Performace Computing clusters.
+Argonne ALCF support.

 The BNN models are implemented using the Tensorflow-probability libarary.
 The data distribted training is performed using Horovod.

 - **Dependencies**